 Finally, a theatre nurse will work with patients of all ages in each phase of their operation.

-Find out more about Open Study College's Access to HE Nursing course.
+Find out more about Open Study College’s Access to Higher Education Diploma: Health Professions.